mbarnkob/articles/2025_Barnkob_BAFFR_CVID/readme.md

-# Code related to *BAFF-R and CD21 dysregulation inhibits memory B cell persistence in patients with common variable immunodeficiency*
+# Code and data related to *BAFF-R and CD21 dysregulation inhibits memory B cell persistence in patients with common variable immunodeficiency*

 ## Introduction

 The following files were used for data analysis in the paper *BAFF-R and CD21 dysregulation inhibits memory B cell persistence in patients with common variable immunodeficiency* by Barnkob MB et al. The code is written in R (1).
 Below is further methodological considerations and links to individual files, which contain example data.

+### Data values

+Full sheet with data values will be published here, once the article is fully published.

 ### Concerning decay-rate and half-life calculations: